wilsonliaows/docs/connectors/oracle-ebs.md

 * User service name:

-This is used only to test connectivity, as described in the (link to EBS setup section of the docs)
+"This is used only to test connectivity

 2. Click **Connect**